 LegalsNot the most exciting part of the process - but necessary

-Whether you are an Australian resident, citizen or are visiting Australia, you need to go through the same legal procedure in order to be married by a wedding celebrant here.
+Whether you are an Australian resident, citizen or just visiting Australia, you need to go through the same legal procedure in order to get married here.
 And I’m here to make it simple and easy for you.

 Completing the Legals

 - Fill out and sign a Notice of Intended Marriage at least one month before your wedding day.